Arthur Wellesley, 1st Duke of Wellington: Ireland: 1787–1793

-Netherlands
+Netherlands: 1794–1795

-In 1793, the Duke of York was sent to Flanders in command of the British contingent of an allied force destined for the invasion of France.
-In June 1794, Wellesley with the 33rd regiment set sail from Cork bound for Ostend as part of an expedition bringing reinforcements for the army in Flanders.
+In 1793 Prince Frederick, Duke of York and Albany, was sent to Flanders in command of the British contingent of an allied force destined for the invasion of France.
+In June 1794 Wellesley with the 33rd regiment set sail from Cork bound for Ostend as part of an expedition bringing reinforcements for the army in Flanders.
 They arrived too late to participate, and joined the Duke of York as he was pulling back towards the Netherlands.
-On 15 September 1794, at the Battle of Boxtel, east of Breda, Wellington, in temporary command of his brigade, had his first experience of battle.
-During General Abercromby's withdrawal in the face of superior French forces, the 33rd held off enemy cavalry, allowing neighbouring units to retreat safely.
+On 15 September 1794, at the Battle of Boxtel, east of Breda, Wellesley, in temporary command of his brigade, had his first experience of battle.
+During General Ralph Abercromby's withdrawal in the face of superior French forces, the 33rd held off enemy cavalry, allowing neighbouring units to retreat safely.
 During the extremely harsh winter that followed, Wellesley and his regiment formed part of an allied force holding the defence line along the Waal River.
 The 33rd, along with the rest of the army, suffered heavy losses from attrition and illness.
 Wellesley's health was also affected by the damp environment.

 Though the campaign was to end disastrously, with the British army driven out of the United Provinces into the German states, Wellesley became more aware of battle tactics, including the use of lines of infantry against advancing columns, and the merits of supporting sea-power.
 He understood that the failure of the campaign was due in part to the faults of the leaders and the poor organisation at headquarters.
 He remarked later of his time in the Netherlands that "At least I learned what not to do, and that is always a valuable lesson".

+Brief return to Britain: 1795–1796

-Returning to England in March 1795, he was reinstated as a member of parliament for Trim for a second time.
+After returning to England in March 1795, he was reinstated as a member of parliament for Trim.
 He hoped to be given the position of secretary of war in the new Irish government but the new lord-lieutenant, Lord Camden, was only able to offer him the post of Surveyor-General of the Ordnance.
 Declining the post, he returned to his regiment, now at Southampton preparing to set sail for the West Indies.
-After seven weeks at sea, a storm forced the fleet back to Poole.The 33rd was given time to recuperate and a few months later, Whitehall decided to send the regiment to India.
+After seven weeks at sea, a storm forced the fleet back to Poole.
+The 33rd was given time to recuperate and a few months later, Whitehall decided to send the regiment to India.
 Wellesley was promoted full colonel by seniority on 3 May 1796 and a few weeks later set sail for Calcutta with his regiment.